grafana/grafana-bench/README.md

 ## Setup
 ### Dependencies
-install the mage, k6, and docker for your OS
+A. Install mage, k6, and docker for your OS
+B. Make sure you have access to github.com/grafana/grafana-api-tests.
+If you need to do any javascript bundling for your tests, you may need node + yarn

-### Environment
+### Config
 Copy .env.sample to .env and set variables.
-All of this can be overridden by command line.
+These can be overridden by environment variables.

 ## Usage
-** Note, the first time you run one of these commands may take a while, sequential runs will be faster due to caching.
+** Note, the first time you run one of these commands may take a while, sequential runs will be faster due to caching of builds etc.

+### Testing an already running Grafana
+By default we assume Grafana is running on localhost:3000 with username admin/admin.

+### Using the build pipeline

 `mage bench {test}`